Rob12312368/Operating-System/os_2022_hw3-Rob12312368-master/Readme.md

 ○ Timer should stop in the shell mode and resume when the simulation resumes
 ○ When the simulation is over, switch back to shell mode after printing a message in the format:
 Simulation over.

+These are the main requirement of this homework, please refer to the pdf file for more information.